-Dr. Kevin Finn is an Associate Professor of Health Sciences and he also serves as the Internship Coordinator for the Department.
+Dr. Kevin Finn is the Associate Dean of Health Sciences and he also serves as the Internship Coordinator for the Department.
 He teaches Anatomy and Physiology I lecture and laboratory, Care and Prevention of Athletic Injuries, Introduction to Physical Activity, Fitness, and Wellness, and Directed Research.

 Dr. Finn’s primary research interest focuses on physical activity promotion and STEM learning in children.
 He works closely with school and after school programs to implement effective strategies to increase physical activity and improve academic performance.
 He is currently the Co-Investigator on the initiative funded by the Robert Wood Johnson Foundation to develop a national program called Active Science that integrates physical activity, technology, and academic achievement in school-age children.